arne182/ArnePilot/README.md

 - [ ] bring back feature op_edit from 0.7
 - [ ] Dynamic distance profiles
 - [ ] e2e UI button
-- [ ] Hands on wheel suport
+- [ ] Hands on wheel support

 ## Features
 ### Dragonpilot
 Since openpilot v0.8.0 Arne has decide to base his fork on [DragonPilot](https://github.com/dragonpilot-community/dragonpilot).
-So exect all features transfer over
+So expect all your favorite features to work
 - Braking:
     - by angle(carstate),
     - by predicted angle in 2.5s(laneplanner),